Hackers breached security firm Bit9, then attacked its customers

 It is not the first time that hackers have breached a security firm as part of a sophisticated scheme to access data at one of their customers.

-EMC Corp's EMC.N RSA Security division disclosed that it was breached in 2011.
-Two months later hackers used information stolen about RSA's SecurID system to launch attacks against Lockheed Martin Corp (LMT.N).
+EMC Corp's RSA Security division disclosed that it was breached in 2011.
+Two months later hackers used information stolen about RSA's SecurID system to launch attacks against Lockheed Martin Corp.

 Bit9's website said its customers include the U.S. military, intelligence agencies, five of the top 10 aerospace and defense companies in the Fortune 500, six of the top 10 petroleum refineries and three of the top 10 banks.